dead10ck/domainstats/README.md

 It is fully configurable with a [TOML](https://github.com/toml-lang/toml) file;
 anything and everything that one can query the Investigate API for can be fetched and written out to a flat TSV file.
-It also takes full advantage of Go's concurrency mechanisms, so all requests are done in parallel.
+It also takes full advantage of Go's concurrency mechanisms, so requests are paralellized.

 ## Install & Setup
 To install, simply download the correct binary from the Releases page.
 Or, if you